Teaching, Learning & Assessment Policy

-Assessments will be conducted under strict controlled assessment conditions to fulfil the requirements for the Speaking, Listening and Communication unit specification for Level 1 and 2 grading criterions.
+Assessments will be conducted under strict controlled assessment conditions to fulfil the requirements for the Speaking, Listening and Communication unit specification for GCSE/Level 1 and 2 grading criterions.

-Both of the above discussions will take place in small groups of three to four learners.
+Both of the above discussions will take place in small groups of three to four students.
 The subjects to be discussed will be selected by the assessor.
-The informal discussion will be on an unfamiliar subject to learners, but set at the appropriate level for the course programme.
-The formal assessment will be linked to a Reading, Writing or Vocational course assessment task previously taken by learners, or another relevant poignant topical subject selected by the assessor.
-However, in this event, here again the subject matter will be accessible to learners at the appropriate level for the course programme.
+The informal discussion will be on an unfamiliar subject to students, but set at the appropriate level for the course programme.
+The formal assessment will be linked to a Reading, Writing or Vocational course assessment task previously taken by students, or another relevant poignant topical subject selected by the assessor.
+However, in this event, here again the subject matter will be accessible to students at the appropriate level for the course programme.
 The use of visual aids to support group discussions is optional, but where possible will be encouraged.

 It is the Centre’s policy to use up to date Pearson assessment documentation and to adhere to any changing demands and specifications set by the awarding body.

-All forms used to assess learners are deemed as official documentation that will be used for internal and external verification.
-Forms will be used for feedback to learners and will require their signature and a feedback comment.
-Learner’s that have not met the grading criteria will be encouraged to comment on the grade awarded.
+All forms used to assess students are deemed as official documentation that will be used for internal and external verification.
+Forms will be used for feedback to students and will require their signature and a feedback comment.
+Student’s that have not met the grading criteria will be encouraged to comment on the grade awarded.